theorangepotato/programming-languages-2019/exercises.md

 But remember that there also are exercises scattered throughout the lecture notes.

-The exercises you can hand in to me on pen and paper, send to me via email, discuss in my office hours (Tue/Thu 2-3.30 or by appointment).
+The exercises you can hand in to me on pen and paper, send to me via email, discuss in my office hours (Tue/Thu 2-3.30 or by appointment) ... there is no due date and they are not graded, but I some engagement with the exercises is indispensable for good grades at the midterm and exam.

+In particular, revise the question about Lambda Calculus and about String Rewriting for the midterm.
+Moreover, be prepared to define notions like ARS, normal form, confluence, ...

 ---